Moduli problems for operadic algebras: Examples and applications

-\textbf{Deforming trivial morphisms of operads.} A standard source of pre-Lie algebras is given by convolution pre-Lie algebras \cite[Section 6.4]{LodayVallette2012}.
-Indeed, if $\mathscr{C}$ is a $k$-cooperad and $\mathscr{P}$ is a $k$-operad, then we have a $\mathbb{Z}_{\geq0}$-graded pre-Lie algebra
+A standard source of pre-Lie algebras is given by convolution pre-Lie algebras \cite[Section 6.4]{LodayVallette2012} (see also Remark \ref{rem:convolutionoperad}).
+We have already seen these pre-Lie algebras implicitly in Construction \ref{cons:def complex twisted}: if $\mathscr{C}$ is a $k$-cooperad, $\ol{\CC}$ the cokernel of its coaugmentation and $\mathscr{P}$ be a $k$-linear operad (not necessarily augmented), then the \emph{convolution pre-Lie algebra} is given by

+with pre-Lie structure given by the operation $\star$ built from the partial composition of $\PP$ and partial cocomposition of $\ol{\CC}$ (see Construction \ref{cons:def complex twisted} or Construction \ref{constr:k-twisting morphisms}).
+Note that $\mf{g}$ arises as the totalization of a $\mathbb{Z}_{\geq 0}$-graded pre-Lie algebra $\mf{g}^\mm{gr}$, where